optozorax/unasanu/content/en/index.md

 Let's suppose we postulate that only those universes exist which are explicitly simulated on our computers.

-Let's envisage a hypothetical thought experiment: say we initiated a virtual simulation in which various digital entities live their own lives, and then humanity becomes extinct.
-Billions of years later, extraterrestrials land on Earth to observe what is happening.
+Let's envisage a hypothetical thought experiment: say we initiated a virtual simulation in which various digital creatures live their own lives, and then humanity becomes extinct.
+Billions of years later, aliens land on Earth to observe what is happening.
 What if they can't decode the computations that have taken place on the computer?
 Would the virtual universe cease to exist?
 What if the universe was filled with countless computers running all sorts of simulations, and we simply haven't deciphered their significance yet?

 ## Why all natural numbers exist